1,000+ Opportunities

 To make science and data easier for broad audiences to interpret, CDC is translating science into practical, easy to understand policy by clarifying and presenting scientific language so that anyone can understand it and standardizing guideline development across the agency.

-Based on current listing details, eligibility includes: Applications may be submitted by State or local governments or their Bona Fide Agents (this includes the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, the Commonwealth of the Northern Marian… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Applications may be submitted by State or local governments or their Bona Fide Agents (this includes the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, the Commonwealth of the Northern Marian….
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program